 The City of Petra

-Petra is an iconic old ancient city built around 300 BC.
-Petra which simply means rock is located between the dead sea and the red sea and far from the city.
+Petra is an iconic old ancient city which has been in existence since around 300 BC.
+Petra simply means the rock is located between the dead sea and the red sea and far from the city.

 It was a

-To see this magnificent old structure, you will need to walk through the rubble of narrow canyon known as the Siq.
-Walking through this narrow passage is also one of the site’s attraction and behold after the long walk you is one of the greatest sites which tell a rich cultural history of the ancient world.
+To see this magnificent old structure, you will need to walk through the rubble of a narrow canyon known as the Siq.
+Walking through this narrow passage is also one of the site’s attractions and behold after the long walk you is one of the greatest sites which tells a rich cultural history of the ancient world.

 Colosseum Rome, Italy